Commercial Retail Banks in Botswana

 How many banks are there in Botswana?

-Services offered by retail banks include checking and savings accounts, current, mortgages, personal loans, credit cards, and certificates of deposit (CDs).
+Common services provided by retail banks include checking and savings accounts, current accounts, mortgages, personal loans, credit cards, and certificates of deposit (CDs).

 Tumisang Bogwasi